MESAlumniAssn/docs/docs/website/members.md

 # Association Members

 The details of the association members visible in `/about` are stored in the `committee` table.
-Additions or changes therefore need to be made in this table whenever there are any personnel changes.
+Additions or changes, therefore, need to be made in this table whenever there are any personnel changes.

 The table contains the `role` column to differentiate between Office Bearers (`role = ob`) and Management Committee Members (`role = mc`).